 Introduction to Lusophone Societies and Cultures

-In this module you’ll study the evolution of Spanish and Portuguese history, politics and culture from 1898 to the present day.
-You’ll be encouraged to draw links between the Portuguese and Spanish experiences, and place both countries’ experience of the twentieth century within the broader context of European and wider global history in this period.
-Particular emphasis will be placed upon the development of both countries from a (perceived) position of ‘difference’ and ‘backwardness’ to relatively prosperous, economically developed and culturally diverse members of the European Union.
-You’ll spend 2 hours in classes each week.
+In this module, you'll study the evolution of Spanish and Portuguese history, politics and culture from 1898 to the present day.
+You'll be encouraged to draw links between the Portuguese and Spanish experiences, and place both countries' experience of the 20th century within the broader context of European and wider global history in this period.
+Particular emphasis will be placed upon the development of both countries from a (perceived) position of 'difference' and 'backwardness' to relatively prosperous, economically developed and culturally diverse members of the European Union.

-This module explores communication processes in an international context, outlining key imperatives—including technology, mobility, economics, space and time compression, cultural difference, ethics and conflict—that contribute to the way we understand each other across the highly mediated communications landscape.
-The module pays particular attention to transnational media texts and audiences and the emergence of what has been termed 'the network society'.
+This module explores communication processes in an international context, outlining key imperatives - including technology, mobility, economics, space/time compression, cultural difference, ethics and conflict - that affect the way we understand each other across the highly mediated communications landscape.
+The module pays particular attention to transnational media texts and audiences and the emergence of the network society.